Directing Others: Communicating with Augmentative and Alternative Communication

 Common errors to avoid in your coursework

-• Misconception: AAC is only for people who cannot speak at all.
-Correction: AAC can also support individuals with unclear speech or those who need extra help in specific situations, such as during stress or illness.
+- Misconception: AAC is only for people who cannot speak at all.
+Correction: AAC can also support individuals with unclear speech or those who need help understanding language, and it can be used temporarily or alongside speech.

-• Misconception: Using AAC will stop someone from trying to speak.
-Correction: Research shows AAC often supports speech development by reducing frustration and providing a model for language.
+- Misconception: Using AAC will stop someone from learning to speak.
+Correction: Research shows AAC can actually support speech development by reducing communication frustration and providing a model for language.

 Frequently Asked Questions